Ships in the Quadrans galaxy

 Typically cargo vessels and passenger liners always use the available shipping lane of least ΔV (“Delta V”) cost at their time of departure and wait for a more favorable launch window if need be.
 In effect they hop from one refueling station to the next and will rarely perform hard orbital maneuvers.
-As a result they are optimized for low accelerations and a ΔV budget around 60 km/s.
+As a result they are optimized for moderate accelerations and a nominal ΔV budget around 80 km/s.

 The thrust [N] from a rocket engine is given by:

 The specific impulse [s] is simply related to the exhaust velocity:

 The mechanical power of the expelled propellant mass is given by the equation below.
 It is generally generated by a fusion reactor with conversion from thermal to mechanical work by a magnetic nozzle.
 The losses (η < 1) are due to numerous contributors (primarily reactor servicing equipment consumption, unconfined plasma radiation, non-ideal nozzle conversion)

 The ΔV budget is given by Tsiolkovsky’s rocket equation:

 The a0 indicator [m/s²] is expressed as follows: